gizatechxyz/orion/docs/framework/operators/tensor/tensor.group_normalization.md

  ``` rust
 fn group_normalization(self: @Tensor<T>, num_groups: usize, scale: @Tensor<T>, bias: @Tensor<T>, epsilon: Option<T>,) -> Tensor<T> ;
 ```
 Computes group normalization of a given tensor.
-This normalization divides the channels into groups and computes the mean and variance for each group, followed by normalization over the group and across channels.
+//  The operator divides the channels into groups and computes the mean and variance for each group, followed by normalization over the group and across channels.

 The overall process comprises of two stages:
 1. The first stage normalizes the elements to have zero mean and unit variance for each instance.